- 2 cups Shrimp Stock

 - 1/4 teaspoon freshly ground black pepper

-- Set a 1-quart saucepan over medium heat.
+Set a 1-quart saucepan over medium heat.
 Add 1 tablespoon of the butter to the pan, and when it melts and turns frothy, add the shallots and garlic to the pan.
 Stir continuously for 1 minute, then deglaze with the white wine.
 When the wine has nearly completely evaporated, add the reduced poaching liquid, heavy cream, and black pepper.
-In a small mixing bowl, combine the remaining 2 tablespoons of butter with the flour, and mash together to form a paste; this is also known as a beurre maniÈ.
-Once the saucepan comes to a boil, add the beurre maniÈ and whisk vigorously to incorporate.
-Cook the sauce for 20 minutes, or until any floury taste is gone.
+Cook the sauce for 20 minutes, and then swirl in the remaining 2 tablespoons butter.
 Taste and reseason the sauce if necessary.
 Remove the sauce from the stovetop and let cool before serving with the salmon.
 The salmon and sauce may be served warm, at room temperature, or even chilled.